everpress-co/mailster-documentation/templates-custom.md

 If you like to make a color unchangeable simple use t.ree digit (#123) or color names ('red', 'green' blue',...).
 Don't use rgb or rgba definitions cause they are not supported in all clients.

 ### Background Images
-Mailster uses this approach to use background images in email.
 While background images do not work properly in all clients you should prepare your template to work with them.
 Simple wrap your email content into this table:

 ```html
 <table width="100%" cellspacing="0" cellpadding="0">